Sm4o/DevOps-Course-Starter/README.md

 ### SSH
 Make sure you have created SSH keys and are able to use them to [connect to a remote machine](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 The project uses Vagrant to run the To Do app in a virtual machine that encapsulates the development environment in a single configuration file, making it easy to share and launch with a single command, `vagrant up`.
-To prepare your system, ensure you have an official distribution of Python version 3.7+.

 ### Hypervisor
 Vagrant requires a hypervisor installed on your development machine.
 Oracle VirtualBox is a free cross-platform hypervisor, or if you are on Windows then Hyper-V is also an option.